Rain Gardens & Buffers

 Rain Gardens and Pollinator Gardens featuring Native Plants

 FRWA works throughout the Farmington River Watershed to install rain gardens and pollinator gardens to reduce stormwater pollution.
-Check out our recent garden installations at Keney Park, Windsor; Page Park, Bristol; Rockwell Park, Bristol; Peoples State Forest, Barkhamsted; and Winsted.
+Check out our recent garden installations at Keney Park, Windsor; Page Park, Bristol; Rockwell Park, Bristol; Peoples State Forest, Barkhamsted; Meadow Street, Winsted; and Edgewood School, Bristol.

 Environmental Reasons for Rain Gardens and Planting Native Plants

-- Reduce the amount of pollutants that wash into lakes, streams, ponds and wetlands.
+- Reduce the amount of pollutants the wash into lakes, streams, ponds and wetlands.

-- Help sustain adequate stream flow during dry spells through infiltration and recharge.
+- Sustain adequate stream flow during dry spells through infiltration and recharge.

 - Enhance the beauty of your yard and the neighborhood.

-- Help protect communities from flooding and drainage problems.
+- Protect communities from flooding and drainage problems.

-- Reduce the need for costly municipal stormwater treatment structures.
+- Reduce the need for costly municipal stormwater treatment infrastructure.

 - Provide wildlife habitat.